sulli365/crawl4ai-rag/memory-bank/techContext.md

         output_code: Whether to return generated code
         output_markdown: Whether to generate markdown
         markdown_output_dir: Directory to write markdown files (if None, returns content)
+        use_mcp: Whether to use MCP servers for content retrieval

     Returns:
         Dictionary containing generated code and/or paths to markdown files